 The town began as a mining camp around 1865.
 It boomed in 1876, garnering it the first post office in Routt County, as well a stint as the county seat.
 Hahns Peak Historical Society preserves 15 of the town’s earliest buildings including a schoolhouse and historic cabin.
 There is also a museum.

 Hahns Peak Lake – This is a little more secluded than Steamboat Lake, but not nearly as big.
-It’s easy to get to and cost $5 or so for your vehicle.
-It’s run by the National Forest.
+It’s easy to get to with a minimal fee for parking your vehicle.
+It’s run by the Routt National Forest.

 - Steamboat and Pearl Lake state parks have 188 and 36 sites respectively.